StefDS/webapp/k8s/README.md

-# HPE Ezmeral Container Platform
+# HPE Ezmeral Runtimm
 ## Kubernetes use case support

-YAML & JSON files use by kubectl for POD deployments managed by HPE Ezmeral Container Platform
+YAML & JSON files use by kubectl for POD deployments managed by HPE Ezmeral Runtime